RomuloOliveira/commit-messages-guide/README.md

 Contrary to what some people think, [git doesn't store only the difference between the files, it stores a full version of all files](https://git-scm.com/book/eo/v1/Ekkomenci-Git-Basics#Snapshots,-Not-Differences).
 For files that didn't change from a commit to another, git stores just a link to the previous identical file that is already stored.

-The image bellow show how git stores data over time, in which each "Version" is a commmit:
+The image bellow show how git stores data over time, in which each "Version" is a commit:

 ![](https://i.stack.imgur.com/AQ5TG.png)